youssefsiam38/supabase/examples/realtime/nextjs-authorization-demo/README.md

 # SupaSecureSlack

-Example application on how you can use Realtime Authorization feature to limit access to Realtime [Channels](https://supabase.com/docs/guides/realtime/concepts#channels) and limit access to the [Broadcast](https://supabase.com/docs/guides/realtime/broadcast) feature.
+Example ephemeral chat application on how you can use Realtime Authorization feature to limit access to Realtime [Channels](https://supabase.com/docs/guides/realtime/concepts#channels) and limit access to the [Broadcast](https://supabase.com/docs/guides/realtime/broadcast) feature.

 You can provide feedback on our [Github Discussion](https://github.com/orgs/supabase/discussions/22484).

 ## Objective

-Build a chat system using Realtime Broadcast with Authorized Channels where users can create rooms and invite existing users to a room.
+Build a chat system using Realtime Broadcast with Authorized Channels where users can create rooms, invite each other to rooms, and send each other ephemeral messages.

-Each room restricts the number of users authorized by applying RLS policies applied to `public` schema tables you'll be creating and the auto-generated `realtime` schema tables.
+Each room restricts the number of users authorized by applying RLS Policies applied to `public` schema tables you'll be creating and the auto-generated `realtime` schema tables.

 ## Run It

 1. Create a `.env.local` file with the required variables by running `cp .env.example .env.local`.
 2. [Create a new Supabase project](https://supabase.com/dashboard/new/_).
-3. Refer to the [Database Setup](#database-setup) section to create the necessary tables and policies.
+3. Refer to the [Database Setup](#database-setup) section to create the necessary tables and Policies.
 4. Copy the project's `URL` and `anon` API key from your project's [API Settings](https://supabase.com/dashboard/project/_/settings/api), and paste them into your `.env.local`.
 5. `npm install`
 6. `npm run dev`